Herding Dogs

 Border Collie, Australian Shepherd, and German Shepherd sitting alert on a forest trail in Canada, representing Herding dog breeds.

-Norwegian Lundehund with a tricolor coat of reddish-brown, black, and white sitting on a dirt path in a lush green forest, looking alert and friendly.
+White Shepherd with a thick, pure white coat sitting on a dirt trail in a forest, looking alert and friendly with its tongue out.

 A photograph of a chocolate-brown Australian Kelpie dog sitting attentively in a grassy field, showcasing its upright ears and focused expression.